-According to Geographic Information System (GIS) analysis conducted for this vulnerability assessment by WSP, there are an estimated 10,594 people residing in identified dam inundation zones throughout the Central Region.
-This number does not include people downstream of federally-owned dams that do not release information on dam inundation zones.
+According to Geographic Information System (GIS) analysis conducted for this vulnerability assessment by WSP, there are an estimated 10,594 people residing in dam inundation zones throughout the Central Region, not including people downstream of federally-owned dams that do not release information on dam inundation zones.
 This estimate was derived by taking the number of residential parcels within the inundation zone and multiplying them by the average household size for each county per the U.S. Census Bureau American Community Survey estimates.
 The breakdown of these exposed populations per county and jurisdiction are shown in Table 4-10 below.

-The potentially violent and destructive nature of dam failure hazards makes property that exists within the dam inundation area susceptible to damage and therefore potentially vulnerable.
-Low-lying areas where dam waters would collect are subject to additional flood hazards.
+The potentially violent and destructive nature of dam failure hazards makes property that exists within the dam inundation area potentially vulnerable.
+Low-lying areas are subject to additional flood hazards since they are where the dam waters would collect.